Climate Denialist Claims - And What the Science Says

 Here are some accessible (and entertaining) ~10min YouTube videos - Climate Denial Crock of the Week - which show denialist

 tactics and myths and how they wither when confronted by the real science.
 While these videos often have fun at AGW denialists

 expense, take careful note they explicitly demonstrate a good reading of the scientific literature

 as well.
-They also contain valuable visualizations and
+They also contain valuable visualizations and most

 are well worth watching.